For general information about upgrades, downgrades, platform support, etc., please visit https://dev.mysql.com/doc/relnotes/mysql/8.0/en/.

 Work was done to clean up the source code base, including: Removing unneeded CMake checks; removing unused macros from source files; reorganizing header files to reduce the number of dependencies and make them more modular, removing function declarations without definitions, replacing locally written functions with equivalent functions from industry-standard libraries.

-Two new services are available to enable server components and plugins to register and unregister user-defined-functions (UDFs):
+Two new services are available to enable components and plugins to register and unregister loadable functions:

-mysql_service_udf_registration_aggregateprovide registration services for scalar and aggregate UDFs, respectively.
-These services enable components and plugins to manage UDFs for themselves, without the need for
+mysql_service_udf_registration_aggregateprovide registration services for scalar and aggregate loadable functions, respectively.
+These services enable components and plugins to manage loadable functions for themselves, without the need for

-mysql_stringstring-manipulation service has been converted from a plugin service to a component service: a set of string service APIs for use by server components.
+mysql_stringstring-manipulation service has been converted from a plugin service to a component service: a set of string service APIs for use by components.
 The password validation component has been updated to use the revised service implementation.
-For information about services, see MySQL Services for Components and Plugins.
+(WL #9503)

 LOAD DATAoperations was enabled by default in some contexts: The client library in MySQL binary distributions was compiled with client-side